pexpect/pexpect/doc/api/pxssh.rst

       The regex pattern to search for to find the prompt.
 If you call :meth:`login` with ``auto_prompt_reset=False``, you must set this attribute manually.

+   .. attribute:: force_password

+      If this is set to True, public key authentication is disabled, forcing the server to ask for a password.
+Note that the sysadmin can disable password logins, in which case this won't work.

    .. automethod:: login
    .. automethod:: logout
    .. automethod:: prompt